xuanhao44/Software-Architecture/exercise/Exercise3_ans.md

 ## My answer

-1. Quality View - Security view
+Quality View - Security View

 This view is developed for security engineers of the system.
 The security engineers will check and deal with the problems or attacks relevant to this system.